Banner Health

 Symptoms of POTS

-While the main symptom of POTS is an increased heart rate after standing, many other symptoms have been linked to the condition, including:
+While the main symptom of POTS is an increased heart rate after standing, you may experience a wide range of symptoms, such as:

 • Dizziness or lightheadedness upon standing